Congratulations to the Citi Foundation Gender Equality Challenge winner, runners up, and finalists! Explore the top entries

 - Skills in Tech Entrepreneurship for Women, a program to help young women build skills and develop interest in tech sector careers.

-- UniCare, a university-based child care service that makes high quality, affordable day care available to low-income families and single moms.
+- UniCare, a university-based child care service that makes high quality, affordable day care available to low-income families and single moms. **RUNNER UP**

 - WeWorkingWomen, a program to provide safety and support for working women in India who are at risk of gender-based violence.

 - WRI, a unique investment fund focused on nurturing young female entrepreneurs from under-resourced communities.

 11 Sustainable cities and communitiesAssurant Stronger Communities Challenge